Where Should I Source My Egg Donor or Gestational Carrier From?

 Should I use on-site help or an outside agency?

 There are a lot of people who do both, so there is no wrong answer.
-The first step is, regardless of choice is getting eggs.
+The first step is, regardless of your choice is to get eggs.
 These can either be frozen from an egg bank or through a fresh egg donation.
-You can either work with the clinic, as most clinics who do a lot of gestational care work tend to have their own inside agency.
+You can either work with the clinic, as most clinics that do a lot of gestational care work tend to have their own inside agency.
 You can think of it as their own agency, that screen those egg donors and prepare it all in-house.

 What kind of screening do egg donors go through?

-There's an extensive FDA required screening process and then fertility screening process.
+There's an extensive FDA-required screening process and then a fertility screening process.
 Other types of screening egg donors can expect to go through are infectious disease screening, psychological screening, medical health screening, and a thorough genetics fertility screening.